 Larry: Thank you for saying all that.
 Thank you for saying all that.
 I didn’t mean sell as a bad word.
 Okay.
 But thank you for clearing that up.

 Anne: I know.
 It puts us into a little bit of a different category.
 Again, as a nonprofit, we function very much like an AC, like a Head Start.
 You know, like any organization that is for the greater good of the community as opposed to paying dividends to stockholders.
 It’s a very different place to be.
 And in my career, up until my Waterford time, I was working in those environments.
 And it’s a very different philosophy, and so I do always like to clarify that: being part of a nonprofit is an honor.
 So, that said I would agree with everything that Bernadine said about, it is about the love and the acceptance and teaching people the joy of education.
 But joy comes with success I think, and what happens so often to children is they have not had these experiences.
 And so, they’re not ready as they come in, so I would say readiness is a big commonality.
 As much as we want to love them the second they enter kindergarten, they’re going to be… somebody is going to sit down with them and they’re going to see, how are they going to, how are they going to perform as they enter into kindergarten, and decisions are going to be made about those children and about the speed at which they’re going to be entered into the school system.
 And so, we want to get them as ready as they possibly can be before they ever walk in the door for that.
 So school readiness I think is a key piece.
 And when we talk to superintendents, even in high-achieving districts, I’ll have superintendents say things like, “You know kids don’t know their parents’ names, they sometimes don’t even know their own names,” even in high-achieving places because sometimes to gain a higher achievement, there’s very busy people around those children.
-So, I’m just, I don’t want to classify it all into low-income children because I think readiness is an across-the-board issue.
+So, I’m just, I don’t want to classify it all into under-resourced children because I think readiness is an across-the-board issue.
 The other thing that I think is a real commonality is the numbers of children that people are able to serve.
 Because they may have phenomenal programs for preschool but there’s still a gap in service so you may have the best Head Start program there is to offer, you may have the district putting funds in for district-level PreK.
 And those are phenomenal programs and if there’s space for those children, that’s exactly what we want them doing.
 We want them in those high-quality PreKs, but they’re still going to be, and I’ll use, I think you had Mike Kuhrt on recently from Wichita Falls, and what Mike said to me is he said, “We have Head Start, we have United Way,” which does parents-as-teachers program, so people go into the home and teach parents how to teach their children – great programs.
 And he said, “But I still know I have 300 students who I’m just not able to provide a service to.”
 And so we came in as one of those pieces, so what we do at Waterford is different.
 We do the at-home school readiness piece where we provide the technology and provide the software and then coach the parents through the whole year.
 But I think the place that we feel is the place where others are, where children aren’t getting served.
 And so we come in and try to be that because we’re not trying to replace Head Start, we’re not trying to replace NAEYC or high-quality PreKs that districts are bringing in.
 There’s always a gap in service; there’s always those children who we know need service and are on the bubble and don’t get it.
 So I would say I totally agree with Bernadine.
 You know love is the most important thing that that’s going on, but for us we’re also trying to help those children that we know are not getting served in one way or another.

 Larry: Anne that was a good… I want to add something, and I think Anne brought it up a few minutes ago.
 You said the word legislatures, and I know I’ll use Mississippi again, that the Mississippi State Legislature is working hard to provide PreK.
 Okay, or early learning, I’ll call it, which is really important, and I want to ask this.
 I’ll go to, either one of you can answer, I’ll ask Bernadine.
 Okay.
 Superintendents, because funding is tough right now, okay, and they understand the importance.
 Does the visa versa, the state legislatures understand the importance of early learning and then working with the legislatures and the school districts?
 What’s your take on that Bernadine, just legislatively?